MonkiTyping/N1-CHATAPP/README.md

 * As described, a list of users are displayed with clear indicators if he/she has sent a message.
 * When the admin clicks on any user to view the messages he is redirected to

-A page for the ADMINISTRATOR to read all the messages with the particular user.
+A page for the ADMINISTRATOR to read all the messages with the particular user